jdongca2003/pyspark_tree_decision_path/README.md

 In this repository, we provide a simple utility to convert spark decision tree (pyspark.ml.classification.DecisionTreeClassificationModel or pyspark.ml.regression.DecisionTreeRegressionModel) in scala to tree in python and extract decision paths for a given input.
 It is also useful if you like to port spark tree model into non-spark environment.

+This library can be used to extract decision paths for pyspark.ml.classification.{RandomForestClassificationModel, GBTClassificationModel} and pyspark.ml.regression.{RandomForestRegressionModel, GBTRegressionModel}.

 Get-started
 --
     1. Create wheel package